""

 Other Grade Requirements No other grade requirements.

 Assessments and Examinations Students must pass a general and specific qualifying exam.
-Student must orally defend dissertation proposal before a dissertation committee.
+Students must orally defend dissertation proposal before a dissertation committee.

 Language Requirements Competence in a non-English language can be used to fulfill skills requirement.